dotnet/infer/BUILDING.md

 ## Building from the command line

-The core components of Infer&#46;NET run on .NET Core 3.1.
+The core components of Infer&#46;NET run on .NET Core.
 Some optional code, such as the [Examples Browser](https://dotnet.github.io/infer/userguide/The%20examples%20browser.html), use [Windows Forms](https://docs.microsoft.com/en-us/dotnet/framework/winforms/) and therefore require .NET framework or Mono.
 Some samples, such as the [Monty Hall problem](https://dotnet.github.io/infer/userguide/Monty%20Hall%20problem.html), use [WPF](https://docs.microsoft.com/en-us/visualstudio/designers/introduction-to-wpf) and therefore require Windows.

 ### Prerequisites

-* **[.NET Core 3.1 SDK](https://www.microsoft.com/net/download/)** to build and run .NET Standard and .NET Core projects.
+* **[.NET SDK](https://www.microsoft.com/net/download/)** to build and run .NET Standard and .NET Core projects.

 * (Optional) On Windows, the **[.NET framework developer pack](https://www.microsoft.com/net/download)**.
 On other platforms, **[Mono](https://www.mono-project.com/download/stable/)** (version 5.0 and higher) and the **[NuGet](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools)** package manager.